 The Swiss Business Hub in Tokyo promotes Switzerland as a location for business.

 Cooperation in Education, Research and Innovation

-To help boost these links, Switzerland and Japan signed an agreement on cooperation in science and technology in 2007, following which a bilateral programme was launched.
+To boost these links, Switzerland and Japan signed an agreement on cooperation in science and technology in 2007, following which a bilateral programme.
 A joint committee meets regularly to discuss topics of common interest.

-As part of the celebrations to mark 150 years of diplomatic relations in 2014, the two countries presented various joint cultural projects.
+As part of the celebrations marking 160 years of diplomatic relations in 2024, the two countries will present various joint cultural projects.

 Swiss Nationals in Japan

 At the end of 2021, there were 1,800 Swiss nationals living in Japan.

 History of Bilateral Relations

 Switzerland has a long history of interest in Japan.
 The first trade delegation, led by watch industry representative Aimé Humbert, visited Japan in 1863.
 This visit resulted in the conclusion of a trade and friendship agreement the following year.

 In 1906 Switzerland opened a representation in Tokyo.
 During the Second World War Switzerland represented the interests in Japan of many countries including the United States and the United Kingdom.
 Following an interruption in the 1945–52 period diplomatic relations were resumed in 1952, and in 1957 the embassy was reopened.